 In addition to all the improvements mentioned above, there are the health benefits.

 Some examples of the range of health benefits aerial training provides are:

 - Releases tension in the muscles and joints.

 - Decompresses the spine which aids posture on both sitting and standing.

 - Injuries to the joints are less likely than weight bearing exercise such as running.

 - Tones the muscles and allows a large amount of energy to be released.

-- Boosts our mental health due to the amount of oxygen derived to the brain.
+- Boosts your mental health due to the amount of oxygen delivered to the brain.

-Aerial training constitutes a unique way of expression as well as a means of testing our limits.
+Aerial training constitutes a unique method of expression as well as a means of testing our limits.
 Explore your limits and reach your full potential.

 Check out our blog post on Circus Talk